Curiosittty/Portfolio1/README.md

-A website dreamt by an artist, created by an AI.
+My first portfolio, designed by me, coded by AI.